Punta Gorda, Belize Travel Guide + Best Things to Do

 Visit at Least One Maya Ruin

 Close to Punta Gorda, right off the Southern Highway in the Maya village of Indian Creek, is Nim Li Punit.
-After paying a small entrance fee, you can tour this site on your own.
-Catch a bus there and back to PG for $5 BZD each way.

 Bike Around Town

-Rent or borrow a bike to get around town.
-Some guesthouses offer bikes to guests, but be careful riding at night because many streets are unpaved and riddled with potholes.
-Some are deep enough to swallow whole bike tires!
+Be careful riding at night because many streets are unpaved and riddled with potholes.
+I swear some were deep enough to swallow whole bike tires!

 Kayak in the Mangroves